tajamulkhann/Deep-Learning-Projects/README.md

 # Deep Learning Projects
-This repository contains projects in deep learning with notebook files.
+This repository contains projects in deep learning with jupyter notebook files.